gallbotond/smart-home-project-2022/docs/README.md

 # smart-home-projekt-2022
 This repository contains the code for the smart home project, which makes possible for the user to control and read different arduino sensors through an android application.
+This was made for the Software development class in the university.